Thursday, March 12, 2020

 Village life has always fascinated me since childhood, the people their simplicity & their living style. no one can escape the charm of village life.
 In the above pic two elderly women are carrying drinking water from a nearby stream in copper pots.
 A horse cart filled with dung, old house made of mud & planks of wood.

-For more pictures & information about kashmir ladakh tour you can visit our website click KASHMIR LADAKH TOURISM -For any query or guidance on kashmir or ladakh you can contact me at tanveer.badyari@gmail.com
+For more pictures & information about kashmir ladakh tour you can contact for any query or guidance on kashmir or ladakh. write to info@kashmir-ladakh-tourism.com

 Nomadic travel in ladakh